MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q1.
 What is the difference between the privacy settings and meeting exclusion rules?

 A1.
 Privacy settings are set up for the overall data accessed and used by Workplace Analytics.
-For details, see [Workplace Analytics privacy and data access](../privacy/privacy-and-data-access.md).
+For details, see [Workplace Analytics privacy settings](../use/settings.md#privacy-settings).
 Meeting exclusion rules are used in Workplace Analytics to help ensure that query results accurately represent relevant meeting norms within the organization.
 For details, see [Meeting exclusion rules in Workplace Analytics](../tutorials/meeting-exclusions-intro.md).

 ##### Q2.
 Can other analysts use the meeting exclusion rule sets that I create?